 In this case, however, I priced one hour with me at $97, which is about what I was charging as a holistic nutritionist, and as of this time of writing don't offer a long-term program to work with me as a business coach.
 So, the way that I've changed my business to focus on blogging and webinars is a strategy that can be directly applied to any other holistic-based business that is selling one-on-one services.

 Also, BBB is priced very similarly to a group nutrition program would be, starting at $147 Canadian (click here for more info).

 As you can see, my essential oils income has skyrocketed with the program I've been doing.
-Just today my team has reached 800 people.
-I've almost matched my 2015 income in the first 4 months alone, and will surpass it this month (May).
-After only a year and a half, I've reached the monthly income level that will total 6-figures of income per year (possibly multiple 6-figures, we'll have to see!), which I honestly never thought would be really possible for me.
+As of right now (updated 10 August 2017) our team has reached almost 3,150 families.
+I matched my 2015 income in the first 4 months alone, and will surpassed it in May.
+After only a year and a half, I reached the monthly income level that will total 6-figures of income per year (possibly multiple 6-figures, we'll have to see!), which I honestly never thought would be really possible for me.

-The past year has been a complete game-changer.
-If you would have told me when Aleks was born that before his 5th birthday I would have an 800 person team in a network marketing company, and that I would fly across Canada (and this month to the U.S.) by myself to support all of these wonderful friends who I can help mentally and financially support, I would have told you that you're crazy.
+2016 was a complete game-changer.
+If you would have told me when Aleks was born that before his 5th birthday I would have a 3,000+ person team in a network marketing company, and that I would fly across Canada (and this month to the U.S.) by myself to support all of these wonderful friends who I can help mentally and financially support, I would have told you that you're crazy.

 I didn't even realize how small I was keeping myself and my mission before this year.
 I was letting my anxiety and the stories in my head hold me back from the greatness that is just now starting.